-Jennifer M. Boardman, PhD, received her PhD in biomedical sciences from Marshall University, Huntington, WV.
-She was a postdoctoral fellow at the Medical College of Wisconsin in Milwaukee, WI.
-She held the position of adjunct assistant professor in the Department of Natural Sciences at Colby-Sawyer College in New London, NH.
-Dr. Boardman was a research associate at Dartmouth Medical School in Lebanon, NH.
-Her research interests include innate immunity in the female reproductive tract, sexually transmitted infections and female sex hormone regulation of immunity.
+Jennifer M. Boardman, PhD, received her PhD in biomedical sciences with specializations in microbiology and immunology from Marshall University, Huntington, W.Va.
+As a postdoctoral fellow at the Medical College of Wisconsin in Milwaukee, Wis., Dr. Boardman investigated the role of chemokines in the repair of intestinal epithelial barrier integrity in inflammatory bowel disease.
+Dr. Boardman served as a research associate at Dartmouth Medical School in Lebanon, N.H., where her research interests include innate immunity in the female reproductive tract, sexually transmitted infections and female sex hormone regulation of immunity.
+Currently, Dr. Boardman focuses her scholarly activities on the development of holistic approaches to enhance graduate student academic and professional success.

 - Szarek, J.L., J.M.
 Boardman, M. White, and J.T.
 Holt.
 2016.
 Integrated and flipped: 5 years’ experience of integrating active learning in an integrated course.
 Medical Science Educator, 26(1):159-167.